-Risk level Action and timescale Negligible No action is required other than to maintain existing standards.
+Risk Level Action and Timescale Negligible No action is required other than to maintain existing standards.
 The action recommended should improve fire safety arrangements.
 Tolerable (Months) A situation exists where accidents or property damage is possible.
 Taking action should ensure conformance with legislation.
 An acceptable risk if appropriate controls are in place, but must remain under regular review.
 Action and or review within months.
 Moderate (Weeks) It is essential that efforts are made to reduce the risk.
 Risk reduction measures should be implemented within a defined time period.
 Action should be within weeks.

-Substantial (Days) It is considered a contravention of legislation which may lead to serious injury exists.
+Substantial It is considered a contravention of legislation which may lead to serious injury exists.
 Enforcing authorities may serve an enforcement notice, and or take legal proceedings.
 Considerable resources might have to be allocated to reduce the risk.
-If the building is occupied, urgent action should be taken to reduce the risk, and consideration given to vacating the building or area until the risk has been removed or adequately reduced.
+(Days) If the building is occupied, urgent action should be taken to reduce the risk, and consideration given to vacating the building or area until the risk has been removed or adequately reduced.
 Action should be within days.

 Intolerable (Immediate) It is considered a contravention serious enough to result in injury or loss of life is present, and likely to result in prohibition or legal proceedings by the enforcing authority.
 The building or area should not be occupied until the risk has been reduced, or removed.
 Action should be immediate.

-Note that, although the purpose of this section is to place the fire risk in context, the above approach to Fire Risk Assessment is subjective and for guidance only.
+Note that, although the purpose of this section is to place the fire risk in context, the above approach to fire risk assessment is subjective and for guidance only.
 All hazards and deficiencies identified in this report should be addressed by implementing all recommendations contained in the following action plan.
+The fire risk assessment should be reviewed regularly.